Final Fantasy XIV (2010 video game): Setting and characters

 The story of Final Fantasy XIV takes place in a high fantasy setting.
-The main location is Eorzea, a continent on the larger planet Hydaelyn: this contrasts Final Fantasy XI which uses one name to refer to the entire world and its regions.
+The main location is Eorzea, a geopolitical region on the larger planet Hydaelyn: this contrasts Final Fantasy XI which uses one name to refer to the entire world and its regions.
 Eorzea is broken up into three main powers: the forest nation of Gridania; the desert-based Ul'dah sultanate; and the thalassocracy of Limsa Lominsa, Eorzea's dominant maritime power.
 Other important locations include the scholarly city-state of Sharlayan and the Garlean Empire, a hostile northern power with highly developed technology.
-Five years prior to the start of the game, the Garlean Empire invaded the land of Ala Mhigo, but was prevented from conquering Eorzea by the attacks of the ancient dragon Midgardsomr and his dragon hordes.
+Five years prior to the start of the game, the Garlean Empire invaded the land of Ala Mhigo, but was prevented from conquering Eorzea by the attacks of the ancient dragon Midgardsormr and his dragon hordes.
 In response to the Empire's threat, the three nations of Eorzea reformed the Grand Companies, comprehensive centers of command which combine the cities' military and economic assets.
 The Grand Companies attracted people from all walks of life, who take up the mantle of Adventurers.

 The player character is a customizable Adventurer avatar taken from the five main races of Eorzea.
 The playable races are the human-like Hyur (ヒューラン, Hyūran), the elf-like Elezen (エレゼン, Erezen), the physically-imposing Roegadyn (ルガディン, Rugadin), the diminutive Lalafell (ララフェル, Raraferu), and the feline Miqo'te (ミコッテ, Mikotte).
 Playable Roegadyn and Miqo'te are gender-locked to male and female respectively.
 Aside from these races are the beastmen, tribes who worship ancient gods called the primals, which require aether-rich crystals and whose presence damages the planet.